 Congress established the William D. Ford Federal Direct Student Loan Program (FDSLP) to reduce complexity within the financial aid process.
 FDSLP is a federal loan program that includes the William D. Ford Federal Direct Stafford Loans both subsidized and unsubsidized.

 The difference between the FDSLP and the traditional Federal Family Education Loan Program is that the FDSLP does not involve the use of a private lender such as a bank.
 You are borrowing from the federal government and the money is disbursed directly to your Mercer County Community College student account.

 When you complete the Free Application for Federal Student Aid or the Renewal Free Application for Federal Student Aid, you are applying for all of the aid programs for which you may be eligible and taking the first step toward your direct loan application.

-To request a student loan, you must file your FAFSA, wait for a response, then go to your "MyMercer Portal" on our web site at www.mccc.edu/mymercer.
-After you logon to MyMercer click on "WebAdvisor for Students".
+To request a student loan, you must file your fafsa, wait for a response, register for minimum of 6 credits and then go to your ‘my mercer portal” on our web site at www.mccc.edu/mymercer and click on “web advisor for students”.
 You may then apply online.
-Be sure that your electronic entrance quiz and promissory note are completed at www.studentloans.gov.
+Be sure that your electronic entrance quiz and promissory note are completed at www.studentloans.gov

 Federal Direct Student Loan Limits

 For Direct Subsidized Loans and Direct Unsubsidized Loans, there are limits on the maximum amount you may borrow for the academic year (annual loan limits) and the maximum amount you may borrow in total for undergraduate and graduate study (aggregate loan limits).

 |Annual Loan Limits for Direct Subsidized and Direct Unsubsidized Loans